Hyperbaric oxygen therapy (HBOT) and especially so-called mild HBOT (inflatable bags) are widely used off-label to treat

 does not support this physiologic rationale or the use of HBOT to treat autism spectrum disorder.
 The

-about the potential dangers of using HBOT to treat off-label conditions.
+about the potential dangers of using hyperbaric oxygen therapy to treat off-label conditions.

 People living with autism, beware.
 Perhaps no patient community today is so beset by healthcare fraud and quackery.
 Hyperbaric

 oxygen therapy has gotten caught up in a powerful movement away from evidence-based practice and toward alternative therapists

 promising miracle cures.
 Their claims are as wild as their HBOT is mild.
 What thin evidence we have on HBOT for autism (see

 is fraught with contradictions and undercut by investigator bias.
 Thankfully, patients and families can turn to a growing network

 of trustworthy autism educators and caregivers.
 The first signs of ASD typically emerge before age 3.
 Early diagnosis is the key to

 success with evidence-based autism therapy, including applied behavior analysis (ABA) and other proven methodologies.

 Given the absence of published results from controlled, double-blind studies by research hospitals and the solidified doubt